shoelace-style/webawesome/docs/docs/resources/contributing.md

 #### Code Previews

-To render a code preview, use the standard code field syntax and append `:preview` to the language.
+To render a code preview, use the standard code field syntax and add a class of `example`:

 ````md
 ```html {.example}